 Virginia prohibits the carrying of certain kinds of loaded firearms on or about the person, openly or concealed, on any public street, road, alley, sidewalk, public right-of-way, or in any public park or any other place of whatever nature that is open to the public in certain cities.1 More specifically, the law applies to a loaded: (i) semi-automatic center-fire rifle or pistol that expels single or multiple projectiles by action of an explosion of a combustible material and is equipped at the time of the offense with a magazine that will hold more than 20 rounds of ammunition or designed by the manufacturer to accommodate a silencer or equipped with a folding stock; or (ii) shotgun with a magazine that will hold more than seven rounds of the longest ammunition for which it is chambered.2 The law only applies in the Cities of Alexandria, Chesapeake, Fairfax, Falls Church, Newport News, Norfolk, Richmond, or Virginia Beach or in the Counties of Arlington, Fairfax, Henrico, Loudoun, or Prince William.3 Concealed handgun permit holders and individuals actually engaged in lawful hunting or lawful recreational shooting activities at an established shooting range or shooting contest are among the exceptions.4

-- Any “air carrier airport terminal.”7
+- In any “air carrier airport terminal”12 and

 In 2010, Virginia enacted a law that allows concealed handgun permit holders to carry firearms in any restaurant or club licensed to serve alcoholic beverages for on-premises consumption.
 Concealed handgun permit holders were previously prohibited from carrying concealed handguns in these locations.
-Under the new law, permit holders were only prohibited from consuming an alcoholic beverage while on the premises.8
+Under the new law, permit holders were only prohibited from consuming an alcoholic beverage while on the premises.14

-Virginia law also states that a concealed handgun permit does not authorize the possession of a firearm on property or in places where such possession is prohibited by law or the owner of private property.9
+Virginia law also states that a concealed handgun permit does not authorize the possession of a firearm on property or in places where such possession is prohibited by law or the owner of private property.15

-Effective July 1, 2020, localities may prohibit firearms, ammunition, or components thereof in the following places, provided that notice is properly posted:
+Localities may prohibit firearms, ammunition, or components thereof in the following places, provided that notice is properly posted:

 - In any building, or part thereof, owned or used by such locality for governmental purposes, provided that in buildings that are not owned by the locality, the ordinance only applies to the part of the building being used for a governmental purpose when it is being used for a governmental purpose;